wbamberg/idl-reference/docs/nsILoginManager.md

 Fetch all logins in the login manager.
 An array is always returned;
 if there are no logins the array is empty.

-@param count
-       The number of elements in the array.
-JS callers can simply use
-       the array's .length property and omit this param.
-@param logins
-       An array of nsILoginInfo objects.

 NOTE: This can be called from JS as:
       var logins = pwmgr.getAllLogins();